Think about class size, instructor background, course quality, and reputation. It’ll pay off in the long run.

 - All students must have appropriate clothing (i.e. rain gear, gloves, work boots, work pants, work shirts, warm clothing and small hand flashlight).

-- All students must complete a training application which requests personal and health related
+- All students must complete an enrollment packet which requests personal and health related information

 Federal Regulations & Driver Qualifications